sara-nl/SURF-segmentation/efficientdet/README.md

 hosts="${hosts%?}"
 echo "HOSTS: $hosts"
 ```
-- This will output `r34n4:4` is running on node r34n4 with for GPU's
+- This will output `r34n4:4` if running on node r34n4 with 4 GPU's

 - Configurable command line arguments: